 Heritage Music in the Mountains

-The foundation has also supported the visual arts within its local community.
-High school student Linsay Hafen was commissioned to design the original artwork for the first Blues For the Zoo poster.
+The foundation also supports the visual arts.
+An example was commissioning high school student Lindsay Hafen to design the original artwork for the first Blues For the Zoo poster.

 Promoting American Music